International

 internationalsin Europe.

-In May 1904, representatives from different football
+representatives from different football

 associations across the world met in Paris.
-Nine football
+Nine

-associations sent representatives: the Netherlands,
+football associations sent representatives: the

-Belgium, Denmark, Switzerland, Germany, Italy, Sweden,
+Netherlands, Belgium, Denmark, Switzerland,

-France and Spain.
+Germany, Italy, Sweden, France and Spain.

 Together they formed a world football association.
 They